Engineering Carbon Credits Towards A Responsible FinTech Era: The Practices, Implications, and Future: Research methodology

-This study adopts a systematic literature review approach \cite{SLR} to comprehensively identify and analyse the key applications of carbon credits in the fin-tech field, as well as the research progress in related areas.
-To ensure the transparency and replicability of this work, we strictly follow the steps, including initial literature retrieval, setting up inclusion and exclusion criteria, performing study selection process and finally conducting quality assessment.
+This study adopts a systematic literature review approach \cite{SLR} to comprehensively identify and analyze the key applications of carbon credits in the Fintech field, as well as the research progress in related areas.
+To ensure the transparency and replicability of this work, we strictly followed the steps, including initial literature retrieval, setting up inclusion and exclusion criteria, performing study selection process and finally conducting quality assessment.
+We consider the following research questions as an outline to initiate our investigation:

-To begin with, we consider below the key research questions for investigation: \begin{enumerate} \item What is the impact of corporate carbon emissions disclosure (or non-disclosure) on organisations and society, and what factors influence corporate decisions regarding such disclosures?
+\begin{enumerate} \item What is the impact of corporate carbon emissions disclosure (or non-disclosure) on organizations and society, and what factors influence corporate decisions regarding such disclosures?
 (Section.~\ref{chp:impacts})

 \item What are the key factors that influence carbon credit prices?
 (Section.~\ref{chp:factors})

 \item What methods are available for predicting carbon prices?
 (Section.~\ref{chp:algorithmsCC})

 \item What methods are available for forecasting corporate carbon emissions?
 (Section.~\ref{chp:algorithmCE}) \end{enumerate}